Russia’s Gazprom keeps gas pipeline to Germany switched off

 Fears of a winter shortage have eased somewhat as storage has progressed, but a complete cutoff could present Europe with serious difficulties, analysts say.
 The European Union needs to step up efforts to reduce gas consumption, said energy policy expert Simone Tagliapietra at the Bruegel think tank in Brussels.

-The continuing interruptions from Gazrpom mean that “a winter with zero Russian gas is the central scenario for Europe.” he said.
+The continuing interruptions from Gazprom mean that “a winter with zero Russian gas is the central scenario for Europe.” he said.
 “There is only one way to prepare for that: reducing gas and electricity demand.”

 Gazprom said it had identified oil leaks from four turbines at the Portovaya compressor station at the Russian end of the pipeline, including the sole operational one.
 It claimed to have received warnings from Russia’s industrial safety watchdog that the leaks “do not allow for safe, trouble-free operation of the gas turbine engine.”